0xSecureByte/JioFiber-Bypass/README.md

 => Hence, Jio's Login Page will deny all IP's to login inside.

-"""This Tool is for EDUCATIONAL PURPOSES only, admin isn't responsible for jamming or collecting other's Data.
+"""This Tool is for EDUCATIONAL PURPOSES only, Admin(0xchirantan) isn't responsible for jamming or collecting other's Data.
 With Great Power Comes Great Responsibility."""